Fiery Sands Of Time

 Treewolf?
 I’m stupified again!
 Thank you for that.

-Really good to see you again, Spaceman.
+Really good to see you, Spaceman.
 We cool.

 We should get drunk with language, let it exude on paper without being excessive.
 Drop by drop, till we are empty but complete… “Asking nothing in return” — with the experience complete and cast aside, turning again into beggars of existence, with naked souls ready for the next adventure in poetry and ambiguity.